Jibbyie/Dolphin-Simulator/README.md

 This project is being developed by two people:
 - **Programming**: Jibby (that’s me)
-- **Design, Modeling & Animation**: Collaborating with a designer friend
+- **Design, Modeling & Animation**: Collaborating with a designer friend.

 ---